 - All eligible and complete applications will progress to the FEMA Program Office where it will be evaluated and scored by a National Panel of FEMA subject matter experts.

 - Applications will be reviewed and scored by a review panel comprised of personnel from FEMA.

 - Applicants that do not meet initial eligibility and application submission requirements will not be evaluated and scored by the national review panel.

 - The panel will evaluate each applicant’s experience, proposed work plan, deliverable schedule, anticipated outcomes, and proposed budget.

 Application and Funding Deadlines

-- After submitting the initial application in Grants.gov, Applicants must submit their final application in using the Non-Disaster Grants (ND Grants) system.
+- Applicants must submit their final application using FEMA’s Grants Outcomes System (FEMA GO).

 The resources below provide additional information about NEHRP, the FEMA NEHRP State Assistance program and the National Earthquake Technical Assistance Program: